tommac08/docsv2/sources/docker.md

 - Choose the following to push to Docker Hub -
     - Push Build : Yes
     - Push image to : docker_hub_username/image_name
+    - Push image tag : latest [*Optional field.
+We use build numbers as tags by default.
+Check out our [blog](http://blog.shippable.com/immutable-containers-with-version-tags-on-docker-hub) on immutable containers to know why*]
 - Click on `Save`

 The username above should be the same as the Docker Hub credentials you entered while connecting Docker Hub to Shippable.